Applying for Financial Aid

 - Contact Financial Aid at firstname.lastname@example.org to inform us of the following:

-STEP 3: Complete a Declaration of Outside Tuition Assistance form, if the following applies:
+STEP 3: Complete a Declaration of Outside Tuition Assistance form

 - Your employer